mikeurbanski1/tampermonkey-scripts/scripts/procyclingstats-spoiler-free/README.md

 ## Planned features

-- A spoiler date, where only spoilers after that date will be hidden (as much as is possible using date context that exists on the page)
+- A spoiler date, where only spoilers after that date will be hidden (as much as is possible if date context exists on the page / element)
-- Line-item spoilers that you can selectively show or hide, without affecting the whole page (e.g., on a big table of race results from many races, allow you to see the winner of one race without seeing the winner of another)
+- Line-item spoilers that you can selectively show or hide, without affecting the whole page (e.g., on a big table of race results from this year's races, show the winner of one race without seeing the winner of others)